Kalispell Market Report: Land – July 2022

 Five or more acres

-Of the land currently for sale, half of the listings include five or more acres.
-While most of the land in Montana could be considered rural, I define rural as those properties in the 5+ acre category.
+Of the land currently for sale ~36% of the listings include five or more acres.
+I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 Below five acres

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the last seven months of rural land sales in Kalispell, you can see that as you purchase more land, the price per acre has decreased.
-Price per acre generally drops as you buy or sell more lan
+For example, looking at the past seven months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.